cjchirag7/selection-test-c3g/README.md

 python3 ingest.py <XML-File-Location> <DatabaseFile-Name>
 ```

 In case no arguements are provided, the default arguements would be used.
+Currently, the data of posts has been ingested in ***bio-info.db*** file.

 3. The API was made in Flask.

 i.
-Enter the following commands in terminal to create a virtual environment and install the dependencies :
+Enter the following commands once in terminal to create a virtual environment and install the dependencies :
 ```
 pipenv shell
 pipenv install -r requirements.txt virtualenv run
 ```

 ii.
-Enter the following commands to run the server :-
+Enter the following command to run the server :-
 ```
 env FLASK_ENV=development FLASK_APP=app.py flask run
 ```